ogewan/comix-ngn/README.md

    ```<div cglink="cng"><button class="prev"></button><button class="next"></button></div>```, *Adding the attribute* **cglink** *turns any element into a controller.
 Note: cglink binds the controller to a* **[stage]**

+* :new: To update any element dynamically, add the **cg-hot** class.
+This updates the element and its children every time the page changes.

 * To add additional features, use a plug-in:

    ```<script src="bellerophon.cng.min.js"></script>```